junwkim1/DIFI/README.md

 `python enzyme_nonenzyme_classification.py --non_num 60 --alpha 3`

-To reproduce the figures from enzyme classification use enzyme_eval.ipynb with the following trained models:
+To reproduce the figures from enzyme classification use `enzyme_eval.ipynb` with the following trained models:

 `high_attention_NONNUM_60_ALPHA_3.pth` for RN3

 `high_attention_ALPHA0.pth` for RN

 `high_attention_NONNUM_60_random_ALPHA_3.pth` for Ran3

+To reproduce the figures from alanine substitution use `enzyme_AA_substitution.ipynb` using the models above.